kimilao/Math-Calculator/README.md

 # Math-Calculator
 Only two non-negative numbers
 Only +-/^
 100% by Kimi Lao
 Programmed in C#
+Input Format: 1+1